JyothiDronamraju/my2-Dronamraju/README.md

 | Hiking         | Enjoy nature and stay active.                   | 3-5 hours      |
 | Swimming       | Low-impact full-body workout.                   | 4-6 hours      |
 | Yoga           | Improves flexibility and reduces stress.        | 2-4 hours      |

+---

+## Pithy Quotes by Scientists

+> “Life is like riding a bicycle.
+To keep your balance, you must keep moving.” - *Albert Einstein*
+> “Learn from yesterday, live for today, hope for tomorrow.
+The important thing is not to stop questioning.” - *Albert Einstein*